samtaziaux/KiDS-Sam_master/docs/halomodel/configuration.rst

     name2         prior2     [values2 ...]     [join:label2]
     ...

-etc, etc. This will be enough to explain what's going on (empty lines and lines starting with ``#`` are ignored).
+etc, etc. This will be enough to explain what's going on.
 The first column is the name that will be used in the MCMC output if the parameter is varied during the chain; the second specifies the prior function, and following columns specify parameters passed to the prior function.
 See priors_ for details.

 .. _join: